ferrisbueller66/ferrisbueller66.github.io/_posts/2020-04-16-food_pairings_for_beers_-_my_first_ruby_program.markdown

 Cli Model (user input) -> Food Model (create new food object) -> Api Model (query data) -> Food (intantiate instances of Food for each returning result).

 With food and beer objects created, the program could utilize the data from those objects going forward and minimize the times it hit the API for information.
-I then created helper methods in each model that allowed a user to find beers through food objects or foods through beer objects, as this method in the Beer class method:
+I then created helper methods in each model that allowed a user to find beers through food objects or foods through beer objects, as this method in the Beer class:

 ```
     def self.find_by_food(food)